You know Cabernet Franc. Sure, you do.

 Rock on, Cab Franc!
 Don’t let those big Bordeaux kids push you into the background.
 Need more examples?
 Check out the posts below:

-9 thoughts on “Old World vs New World Cab Franc: Game on! (#WinePW)”
+- My Full Wine Glass: “Old World vs New World Cab Franc: Game On!”

 Your pairing with the bison stew sounds divine!